 The month of April to September usually marks the mosquito season in Austin, Texas.
 The prevalence of mosquito-related illnesses can be blamed on mosquito pools, which are quite many in the area.
-With all these news telling us of strange strains mosquito-borne viruses, it is high time to take serious precautions.
+With all this news telling us of strange strains of mosquito-borne viruses, it is high time to take serious precautions.

 Since the season has already started, you have to be 100% sure that your family is safe, especially since the Chikungunya virus has already reached the area, as reported by kxan.com: